PeterHristov/psus/README.md

  - Test functions should have two outputs, not an 2-by-1 or 1-by-2 array of outputs.
 These are the two parameters of the `outD` distribution.
  - The functions must be vectorised, as the code does not provide a one-at-a-time running feature.

+Let's run PSuS for progressively finer quality approximations (`iter` from `2` to `1000`) to demonstrate the that PSuS generalises SuS.

 	%% Run multiple iter's
 	iter = [1,5,10,15,25,50,75,100,250:250:1000]';